-We've rounded up a pool of baby boy names you might have already overlooked — but just wait until you get a load of the charming nicknames that accompany them.
+We've rounded up a bunch of classic baby boy names you might have already overlooked — but you're gonna want to take a second glance once you hear the amazing nicknames that accompany them.
+Sure, Bubba is a beloved universal nickname for little boys, but it doesn't have the market cornered.

 Alfred: The full name sounds a bit stuffy, but Alfie is adorable.